Chemist

-A chemist (from Greek chēm(ía) alchemy; replacing chymist from Medieval Latin alchemist) is a scientist trained in the study of chemistry.
+A chemist (from Greek chēm(ía) alchemy; replacing chymist from Medieval Latin alchemist) is a graduated scientist trained in the study of chemistry, or an officially enrolled student in the field.
 Chemists study the composition of matter and its properties.
 Chemists carefully describe the properties they study in terms of quantities, with detail on the level of molecules and their component atoms.
 Chemists carefully measure substance proportions, chemical reaction rates, and other chemical properties.
 In Commonwealth English, pharmacists are often called chemists.

 Chemists use their knowledge to learn the composition and properties of unfamiliar substances, as well as to reproduce and synthesize large quantities of useful naturally occurring substances and create new artificial substances and useful processes.
 Chemists may specialize in any number of subdisciplines of chemistry.
 Materials scientists and metallurgists share much of the same education and skills with chemists.
 The work of chemists is often related to the work of chemical engineers, who are primarily concerned with the proper design, construction and evaluation of the most cost-effective large-scale chemical plants and work closely with industrial chemists on the development of new processes and methods for the commercial-scale manufacture of chemicals and related products.

 History of chemistry

 The roots of chemistry can be traced to the phenomenon of burning.
 Fire was a mystical force that transformed one substance into another and thus was of primary interest to mankind.
 It was fire that led to the discovery of iron and glasses.
 After gold was discovered and became a precious metal, many people were interested to find a method that could convert other substances into gold.
 This led to the protoscience called alchemy.
-The word chemist is derived from the New Latin noun chimista, an abbreviation of alchimista (alchemist).
+The word chemist is derived from the Neo-Latin noun chimista, an abbreviation of alchimista (alchemist).
 Alchemists discovered many chemical processes that led to the development of modern chemistry.

 Chemistry as we know it today, was invented by Antoine Lavoisier with his law of conservation of mass in 1783.
 The discoveries of the chemical elements has a long history culminating in the creation of the periodic table by Dmitri Mendeleev.
 The Nobel Prize in Chemistry created in 1901 gives an excellent overview of chemical discovery since the start of the 20th century.

+At the Washington Academy of Sciences during World War I, it was said that the side with the best chemists would win the war.